 In this section we present the core calculus of RATTUS.
-The purpose of this calculus is to formally 534 present the language's Fitch-style typing rules, its operational semantics, and to formally prove 535 the central operational properties, i.e. productivity, causality, and absence of implicit space leaks.
-536 To this end, the calculus is stripped down to its essence: simply typed lambda calculus extended 537 with guarded recursive types Fix α .
-A and the two type modalities \Box and \bigcirc .
-Since general inductive 538 539
+The purpose of this calculus is to formally present the language's Fitch-style typing rules, its operational semantics, and to formally prove the central operational properties, i.e. productivity, causality, and absence of implicit space leaks.
+To this end, the calculus is stripped down to its essence: simply typed lambda calculus extended with guarded recursive types Fix α .A and the two type modalities \square and \bigcirc .
+Since general inductive types and polymorphic types are orthogonal to the issue of operational properties in reactive programming, we have omitted these for the sake of clarity.